Skip to main content

 • optimization

-The optimization of the game has received mixed reviews, with many players reporting significant performance issues, particularly in 4K resolution and on lower-end systems.
-While some users have managed to achieve smooth gameplay with decent frame rates, others have experienced locked frame rates during cutscenes, poor keyboard controls, and a general feeling of being unoptimized.
-Overall, the game appears to require substantial tweaking for optimal performance, and many players recommend caution before purchasing due to these issues.
+The game's optimization has received mixed reviews, with many players reporting significant performance issues, particularly at higher resolutions and on lower-end systems.
+While some users have managed to achieve smooth gameplay with decent frame rates, others have experienced severe lag, locked frame rates during cutscenes, and poor keyboard/mouse controls.
+Overall, the consensus suggests that the game requires further optimization to enhance the experience for a broader range of hardware configurations.

 • “The game is very well optimized for my computer (GTX 1050 Ti and 8GB RAM) as I can run it at max without any kickback.”